foxleigh81/jackanory/docs/ai-assisted-development.md

 ## AI Ruleset used on Jackanory

 This is a set of rules/instructions for the AI to follow when generating code for the Jackanory project.
-Please add these to your IDE of choice when using AI to generate code (e.g. a `.cursorrules` file).
+You may add these to your IDE of choice when using AI to generate code (e.g. a `.cursorrules` file).

+Feel free to edit them to suit your preferences.

 ```markdown
 # AI Ruleset for Jackanory